F1rrel/RenewedVillageGrowth/readme.txt

 originally defined in the Arctic and Tropical climate (food and water/food) are disabled by the script.

-Depending on the used industry set, there are 3 or 5 categories (though those can be reduced in settings).
-Here are the basic
+Depending on the used industry set, there are 3 or 5 categories.
-categories:
+Here are the basic categories:
 *For baseset industries (all climate):*
-- Cat 1: Passengers and Mail
+- Cat 1: Public services
-- Cat 2: General goods (includes food and goods)
+- Cat 2: Raw materials
-- Cat 3: Industrial materials (includes coal, wood, grain...)
+- Cat 3: Products (processed raw materials)
 *For FIRS, ECS and YETI:*
-- Cat 1: Passengers and mail (includes also ECS Tourists)
+- Cat 1: Public services (includes also ECS Tourists)
-- Cat 2: General food (includes: food, alcohol, fruit...)
+- Cat 2: Raw food (includes: livestock, coffee, fruit...)
-- Cat 3: General goods (includes: goods, petrol, building material...)
+- Cat 3: Raw materials (includes: goods, petrol, building material...)
-- Cat 4: Raw industrial goods (includes: coal, oil, wood...)
+- Cat 4: Processed materials (includes: chemicals, lumber, engineering supplies...)
-- Cat 5: Transformed industrial goods (includes: chemicals, lumber, manufacturing supplies, farm supplies...)
+- Cat 5: Final products (includes: vehicles, building materials, food, goods...)
 Notes about categories:
 - In the storybook, you can find a comprehensive list of cargotypes for each category and some other data.
-- For industry sets which uses 5 categories, you can make the challenge easier by reducing them (merge categories 2 and 3, and/or categories 4 and 5).
-See settings below.
+- You can select a randomization, so every town will have randomly selected cargos per category.
+More on it in the Settings.

 Cargo category requirements increase relatively to town population, in two ways: